Earn your wings with Northern Air’s Private Pilot Course.

 It’s the best option for folks who want to fly for fun and travel.
 The PPL does not allow you to fly for compensation or hire, but it is the first step toward a career in aviation.

-Step 1 – Schedule an Introductory Flight
+Schedule an Introductory Flight

 Talk to one of our Certified Flight Instructors (CFIs) and schedule an Intro Flight with them.
 This includes a half hour preflight session, followed by a half hour flight in a Cessna 172 aircraft where YOU get to take the controls and take off.
 You’ll perform some basic flight maneuvers to get a feel for the aircraft, and your instructor will help you land safely and you will get to log that flight time towards your pilot license!
+Click here to learn more about Intro Flights.

-Step 2 – Aviation Medical Exam / Flight Physical
+Aviation Medical Exam / Flight Physical

 A medical exam is required to fly, and you will need your medical exam before you solo.
 Depending on your age, the medical exam will expire in 2 or 5 years, after which you can participate in the new FAA BasicMed program.